-Now that my children are in Year One at school, I've been enjoying spending some long overdue time on offline tasks.
+Now that my children are in Year Two at school, I've been enjoying spending some long overdue time on offline tasks.
 Time away from the keyboard and social media.
 Time mostly spent working in the garden as it happens.
 I find the garden a wonderful refuge from the hectic goings-on of everyday life.
-My children turn six years-old this week.
+My children began Year Two at school a couple of weeks ago.
 Wow!
 Where did that time go?
 Over the past year we've discovered Star Wars together (six of them so far), discussed whether the tooth fairy actually exists (not easy so soon after Father Christmas!) and started reading books with chapters in them!

 Once in a while I like to indulge myself by going down memory lane with my photo collection.
 This can be a dangerous game to play.
 It’s nice to get the occasional fix of life when I had no responsibilities – pre-fatherhood, basically.